Individual protection 2016

 A protection reference number will be provided by HMRC and this number will need to be given to a pension scheme by an individual each time benefits are being taken where IP2016 is held.

 No paper protection certificate will be issued by HMRC for IP2016 and no application deadline will exist.
-However, it would be preferable for individuals to apply to HMRC for IP2016 before they take their pension benefits so that any benefit crystallisation event can be calculated assuming the correct level of lifetime allowance.
+However, it would be preferable for individuals to apply to HMRC for IP2016 before they take their pension benefits so that any BCE can be calculated assuming the correct level of lifetime allowance.

 A protection reference number for IP2016 will not be issued by HMRC if it is being applied for as a back-up to enhanced protection or one of the fixed protection options.
 HMRC will instead inform someone if their application for IP2016 as a back-up has been successful.
 An IP2016 protection reference number will only subsequently be issued if the other form of fund protection is lost and the IP2016 becomes active.

-It is expected that an online scheme administrator look-up service will be available on HMRC’s website later in 2016.
-This will allow scheme administrators to check the validity of a permanent reference number supplied by a customer or scheme member.
+An online scheme administrator look-up service is available on HMRC’s website here(Opens new window).
+This allows scheme administrators to check the validity of a protection reference number supplied by a customer or scheme member.

 If at any time the SLA increases above the protected amount held under any of the fixed or individual protection options, the SLA will apply.
 This is, initially, only going to be relevant for those with a protected amount under IP2016.